Understanding Spousal Support Before and After Divorce

 Whether you are seeking spousal support or being asked to pay it, I will help you make the strongest argument for why spousal support is or is not appropriate.

 For Dependable Advice, Contact An Experienced Law Firm

-Based in Chapel Hill, The Law Office of Martha McKee serves clients throughout the Triangle area.
+Based in Durham, The Law Office of Martha McKee serves clients throughout the Triangle area.
 I will guide you through the divorce process, provide dependable and trustworthy advice and help prepare you for a new life ahead.
 To arrange your initial consultation, call me at 919-241-5254, or send me an email.